Markus Mader

-Markus Mader (born 21 May 1968) is an Austrian football manager and former player.
-He currently coaches SC Austria Lustenau.
+Markus Mader (born 21 May 1968) is an Austrian football manager and former player who manages SC Austria Lustenau.

 Career

 Mader played for different clubs in Vorarlberg.
 With IG Bregenz/Dornbirn he played in the Second League.

 After the end of his player career he became manager of different clubs in Vorarlberg.
-In the 2017/18, season he became coach of FC Dornbirn in the Regionalliga.
+In the 2017–18 season he became coach of FC Dornbirn in the Regionalliga.
 With the club he was promoted 2019 to the Second League.
-In 2019/20 they finished 12th, and 7th in 2020/21.
-For the 2021/22 season, he became coach of Austria Lustenau.
-The won the league and were promoted to the Austrian Football Bundesliga for the first time in 22 years.
+In 2019–20 they finished 12th, and 7th in 2020–21.
+For the 2021–2 season, he became coach of Austria Lustenau.
+They won the league and were promoted to the Austrian Football Bundesliga for the first time in 22 years.
+Austria finished 8th in their first Bundesliga season under Mader management in 2022–23.
+However, they started the 2023–24 season with 3 draws and 11 losses in their first 14 games, and Mader was dismissed by the club on 13 November 2023.
+On 30 November 2024, Mader returned to SC Austria Lustenau on a contract until the summer of 2026.